anyanime/drum-kits/README.md

-# keyboard-app
+# drum-kits
-a practice keyboard app
+a drum app that produces a particular sound on key press